GCSE Earth Science: How the Earth's atmosphere evolved over millions of years

 The current Earth's atmosphere has been around for about 200 million years but this section describes how we think the Earth's atmosphere evolved into its current composition.
 So, the evolution of our atmosphere?
 How did our atmosphere evolve after the formation of planet Earth?

-From intense volcanic action it is believed that the early Earth's atmosphere consisted mainly of carbon dioxide and water vapour.
+From intense volcanic action it is believed that the early Earth's atmosphere consisted mainly of carbon dioxide and water vapour and virtually no oxygen.

-Nitrogen would have built up along with water vapour and probably small amounts of ammonia and methane, all from this intense volcanic activity (mainly in the first billion years!).
+From intense volcanic activity nitrogen would have built up along with water vapour and probably small amounts of ammonia and methane (mainly in the first billion years!).
 As the Earth continued to cool down forming a thicker crust, there would be far more volcanic activity that we see today and far more gases spewed out from volcanoes forming the initial 'stable' atmosphere and the first seas and oceans from condensed water vapour.

-When the oceans formed carbon dioxide dissolved in the water and carbonates were precipitated producing sediments, reducing the amount of carbon dioxide in the atmosphere.
+When the oceans formed and carbon dioxide dissolved in the water, carbonates were then precipitated producing sediments on the seabed, reducing the amount of carbon dioxide in the atmosphere.
 The carbon dioxide could form soluble sodium carbonate, sodium hydrogencarbonate or calcium hydrogencarbonate as well as insoluble calcium carbonate and other carbonate deposits.
 Some limestone deposits are hundreds of millions of years old.

 The seas and oceans contain large quantities of dissolved salts which were once part of rock formations, now weathered, eroded and washed away in rivers.
 These salts do NOT evaporate, unlike the water, so the oceans have gradually become more concentrated in salts.
-Much later some salts are removed as shells and skeletons of marine organisms (rich in carbonates), some chemical reactions produce precipitates which form part of the sea-floor sediments, and crystallisation to form salt deposits e.g. in high concentration warm parts of the world like the Dead Sea and enclosed seas/lakes may completely dry up to give 'rock salt' and 'potash' sedimentary rock formations.
+Much later some salts are removed as shells and skeletons of marine organisms (rich in carbonates) which evolved later (see next paragraph onwards!).
+Some chemical reactions produce precipitates which form part of the sea-floor sediments, and crystallisation to form salt deposits e.g. in high concentration warm parts of the world like the Dead Sea and enclosed seas/lakes may completely dry up to give 'rock salt' and 'potash' sedimentary rock formations.

-Primitive bacterial life evolved about 3500 million years ago (3.5 billion years ago) and the first green algae like plants from about 2700 million years ago (2.7 billion years ago).
+Primitive bacterial life evolved about 3500 million years ago (3.5 billion years ago) and the first green algae like plants evolved about 2700 million years ago (2.7 billion years ago).

 Ammonia would be converted to soluble nitrates mainly by nitrifying bacteria or, to a small extent, ammonia would be directly oxidised to nitrogen gas by the newly formed oxygen.